-Why has my doctor chosen a colonoscopy for me?
+Why has my specialist chosen these tests?

-Colonoscopy is the only procedure that allow the endoscopist to view the lining of the whole colon directly to assess what may be the likely cause of the symptoms you have been experiencing.
-Only during an endoscopic procedure can an endoscopist take biopsies for analysis.
-At colonoscopy, it is possible to remove bowel polyps.
+These tests are the only procedures that allow the endoscopist to view the lining of the gastrointestinal tract directly to assess what may be the likely cause of the symptoms you have been experiencing.
+Only during endoscopic procedures can an endoscopist take biopsies for analysis.
+At colonoscopy or flexible sigmoidoscopy, it is possible to remove bowel polyps.
 Polyps are raised fleshy areas on the lining of the bowel caused by an abnormal multiplication of cells.
 If not removed, some types of polyps may grow and eventually lead to cancer.
 Removal of polyps is a good way of reducing the risk of bowel cancer.

-Are there any risks to the test?
+Are there any risks to the procedures?

-For most people a colonoscopy is simple and very safe.
+For most people the procedures are simple and very safe.
 The endoscopy team will do everything they can to keep you as comfortable and safe as possible.
-However, colonoscopy is an invasive procedure and complications can occur.
+However, endoscopic tests are invasive procedures and complications can occur.